Khurshid Anwar (Major): Invasion of Kashmir

 On 12 September 1947, the Pakistani Prime Minister Liaquat Ali Khan held a meeting in Lahore to formulate a strategy for capturing Kashmir.
-The meeting was attended by Punjab politicians Mian Iftikharuddin and Sardar Shaukat Hayat Khan, Colonel Akbar Khan, Major General Zaman Kiani and Khurshid Anwar.
+In addition to Khurshid Anwar, the meeting was attended by Punjab politicians Mian Iftikharuddin and Sardar Shaukat Hayat Khan, Colonel Akbar Khan, Major General Zaman Kiani.
 A three-pronged approach was decided at the meeting, for Akbar Khan to organise the rebellion inside Kashmir, General Kiani to organise an invasion from the south using former Indian National Army personnel, and for Anwar to organise an invasion via Muzaffarabad using activists from Pakistan.

-No decision was apparently made in the 12 September meeting to involve Pashtun tribes.
-Shaukat Hayat Khan writes that he had explicitly ordered Anwar not to involve them.
-According to him, Anwar had 'disobeyed' by recruiting the Mahsud tribesmen of Waziristan and also by contacting the Pakistan Army.
-His allies in the effort were Abdul Qayyum Khan, the premier of the North-West Frontier Province (NWFP), the Pir of Wana and the Pir of Manki Sharif.
-Both the Pirs wanted to launch a jihad against Kashmir to free their Muslim brethren from Hindu rule.
+According to Shaukat Hayat Khan, no decision was made at the 12 September meeting to involve Pashtun tribes.
+He claims that he had explicitly ordered Anwar not to involve them, and that Anwar had 'disobeyed' by recruiting the Mahsud tribesmen of Waziristan.
+There were other meetings however, Around 20 September, Kashmir's Muslim Conference leaders were summoned to a meeting in Lahore, where Shaukat Hayat Khan was present along with the premier of the North-West Frontier Province (NWFP), Abdul Qayyum Khan.
+Anwar's allies in the NWFP for the organisation of the tribal invasion were Abdul Qayyum Khan, the Pir of Wana and the Pir of Manki Sharif.
+Both the Pirs had wanted to launch a jihad against Kashmir to free their Muslim brethren from Hindu rule.

 According to Shaukat Hayat Khan, they had fixed a 'D-day' in September, but discovered that Anwar had married a Muslim League worker in Peshawar and disappeared on a honeymoon.
+His wife, Begum Mumtaz Jamal was said to be a Kashmiri Pathan.

 Anwar himself has given other 'D-days': 15 October in one instance, and 21 October in another.
 Eventually, the invasion did take place on 22 October.

 With the help of the NWFP Chief Minister Khan Abdul Qayyum Khan, the divisional commissioner Khawaja Abdur Rahim of Rawalpindi and the political agents of the tribal agencies, Anwar mobilised Afridis from the Khyber Agency and Mehsuds from the Waziristan Agency.
 They were further joined by Wazirs, Daurs, Bhittanis, Khattaks, Turis, Swatis and men of Dir.
 Trucks belonging to the paramilitary Frontier Corps were used to transport them to the Kashmir border.